RyanSeidel/WindTurbine/README.md

 Once all containers are activated, you will go to localhost:5000 which will take you to the page localhost:5000/socket if your MQTT Broker IP is correct if Raspberry Pi is running all the programs in the [Raspberry Pi Setup](#RaspberryPi).

-# Wind Turbine Digital Twin

-This project involves creating a digital twin of a wind turbine using ROS Noetic.
-The digital twin is generated with data from an Xbox Kinect 360 camera, utilizing the `freenect_stack` library to enable LiDAR capabilities for 3D mapping.

 ## RViz

 ## ROS/RViz Dependencies